dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Target | Lateral size |        | 180
     Parent | Lateral size | 1500   | 1800

+    The parent lateral size is an example for the purposes of illustration.
+For ease of reading, child weight has been normalised here.
+In detail, the target child weight could be one, for example, which means the sum of all its siblings' child weights would be ten.

 4. Update the target's siblings' lateral sizes based on their child weights and the parent's updated lateral size.